marmendo/dockermonster/README.md

 This is just to show how an application which is running locally can be deployed in OpenShift without modifications.

-Be careful: The database configuration is hardcoded in (ticket-monster.war)/WEB-INF/ticket-monster-ds.xml
+Warning!! : The database configuration is hardcoded in (ticket-monster.war)/WEB-INF/ticket-monster-ds.xml

 **STEP 1 - Local Test**